Skip to main content

 John F. Kennedy, who won a Pulitzer Prize for his 1956 bestseller, Profiles in Courage, took the time to write an essay for American Heritage in 1963 on the importance of knowing history.

 There is little that is more important for an American citizen to know than the history and traditions of his country.
 Without such knowledge, he stands uncertain and defenseless before the world, knowing neither where he has come from nor where he is going.
-With such knowledge, he is no longer alone but draws a strength far greater than his own from the cumulative experience of the past and a cumulative vision of the future.
+With such knowledge, he is no longer alone, but draws a strength far greater than our own from the cumulative experience of the past and a cumulative vision of the future.

 Knowledge of our history is, first of all, a pleasure for its own sake.
 The American past is a record of stirring achievement in the face of stubborn difficulty.
-It is a record filled with figures larger than life, with high drama and hard decision, with valor and with tragedy, with incidents both poignant and picturesque, and with the excitement and hope involved in the conquest of a wilderness and the settlement of a continent.
+It is a record filled with figures larger than life, with high drama and hard decision, with valor and tragedy, with incidents both poignant and picturesque, and with the excitement and hope involved in the conquest of a wilderness and the settlement of a continent.
 For the true historian—and for the true student of history—history is an end in itself.
 It fulfills a deep human need for understanding; the satisfaction it provides requires no further justification.

 History reminds us that, in spite of their diversity, Americans are united by an ancient and encompassing faith in progress, justice, and freedom.